-The University of Delaware currently has two high-performance computing (HPC) community clusters available to UD researchers: Mills and Farber.
+The University of Delaware currently has two high-performance computing (HPC) community clusters: Mills and Farber.
 We are currently in the process of building a third (yet un-named) cluster.
 These clusters were built on the recommendation of a 2011 UD Research Computing Task Force that suggested the University create a large, broadly available HPC cluster.

-There are currently no nodes available for purchase on Mills or Farber, however we are interested in your needs and interest to purchase for the next cluster.
+There are currently no nodes available for purchase on Mills or Farber, however we are nearly ready to accept orders for the new cluster.

 What is a community cluster?